dreamboyguru/flashcard/README.md

 # Flashcard Generator

-Elevate your learning with our Flashcard Generation Project – a modern, automated tool that transforms course content into personalized, bite-sized flashcards.
+Elevate your learning with our Flashcard Generation Project – a modern tool that transforms course content into personalized, bite-sized flashcards.
 Boost comprehension, recall key concepts effortlessly, and adapt to your unique learning style.
 Say hello to a smarter way of mastering information...

 ## Deployment